For a full description of requirements, please consult the General Announcements.

 - Strengthened intellectual community for students writing dissertations related to women, gender, and/or sexuality

-- $5,000 stipend in the semester students achieve PhD candidacy (upon approval of 500-word description by CSWGS director)
+- Eligibility to compete for $5,000 fellowship the semester students achieve PhD candidacy (upon approval of 500-word description by CSWGS director)

 - Competitive travel support for conferences and dissertation research